fingerprintjs/fingerprintjs/contributing.md

 When you complete an entropy source, add it to [src/sources/index.ts](src/sources/index.ts).

+Every entropy source needs to be covered with unit tests.
+These tests are meant to verify that the entropy source returns expected values across all supported browsers.
+In the event of significant changes or deprecation of underlying APIs, these tests should start to fail in future browser versions.
+Additionally, if deemed necessary, it's recommended to include a test to ensure that the entropy source remains stable.

+For inspiration see existing tests in [src/sources/](src/sources/).

 ### How to publish

 This section is for repository maintainers.